Not pointing fingers ...

 - Comfortable (not awkward) position

-Keep in mind when creating your list that behaviors are not task-specific.
-So don't add a behavior for "Operates backhoe safely".
-(Our Competency tool is what you'll want to use for task-specific assessments.)
+Keep in mind when creating your list that behaviors are not task-specific, so it isn’t useful to add a behavior for “Operates backhoe safely”.
+(Our Competency tool is what you’ll want to use for task-specific assessments.)

-Next decide whether all behaviors need to be observed, or whether some are not always applicable to each observation.
-If you decide N/A is not a valid choice, then "Safe" and "At-Risk" become the only available selections.
-You can group the behaviors into sections, such as Body Mechanics, Job Setup or Executing Work and sort the behaviors within each grouping.
-Then assign it to the various roles in your company (as optional or required) and set a frequency, such as 1 observation every month.
-The frequency requirement applies to observers (observees are anonymous and therefore can't be tracked).
+After creating your checklist, you can decide whether all behaviors need to be observed or whether some are not always applicable to each observation.
+If you decide N/A is not a valid choice, then “Safe” and “At Risk” become the only available selections.
+You can group the behaviors into sections, such as Body Mechanics, Job Setup, or Executing Work, and sort your behaviors within each grouping.
+After tailoring your checklist, you can assign it to your organization by Position or by Location, depending on your needs.
+You can set it as optional or required and set a frequency for how often it needs completion.

-You're basically ready to fire up Behavior Based Safety Observations (BBSOs).
-However before enabling behavior observations, you might want to assign our Behavior Observation course in Online Training, or maybe write a Policy or Procedure on how they are to be done.
-But we digress...
+Before firing up Behavior Observations, you might want to assign our Behavior Based Safety course in Online Training, or maybe write a Policy or Procedure on how they should be done.
+But, we digress...

-Back in the Admin portal, the statistics start to pile up.
-They'll give you insight into what behaviors are most at-risk so that you can tailor your training, procedures, safety meetings, bulletins and other tools to mitigate any hazards and reinforce desired behaviors!
+After submission, statistics will start to pile up on the Admin dashboard.
+They’ll give you insight into what behaviors are most at risk to you can tailor your training, procedures, safety meetings, bulletins, and other tools to help mitigate hazards and reinforce desired behaviors!

 Overview